RESOStandards/reso-certification-help/README.md

 <br />

 Selecting a resource displays all of the fields within it.
-Data availability percentages and payload statistics are shown to the right resources and fields.
+Data availability percentages and payload statistics are shown to the right of the resources and fields.

 <br />